Free Menu Pricing Calculator for Restaurants | Excel Template

-Restaurant owners and managers who want to maximize profitability without guessing.
-Especially valuable for restaurants with food cost percentages above 30% or those planning a menu redesign.
+Restaurant owners and managers pricing a menu without guessing.
+Especially useful if food cost is running above 30% or you're planning a menu redesign.

 Quick Start Guide